 - Families at the end of life need huge support – again, we can’t let our wishes become their wishes, as hard as that is sometimes.
 As the nurse at the bedside, we witness horrific suffering and often are powerless to do anything about it, except follow their wishes.
 Again, these families still need our support, not alienation.
 And for those brave family members who struggle with saying good-bye, that same wise intensivist taught me these great words of support for families, “You are not speaking for them, they have already made their wishes known and you are just letting us know.
 This is not your decision, it is their decision.
 Thank you for honoring their last wishes.”
 No one wants to go home with the burden of “pulling the plug” when in reality, they didn’t.
 Help them see that.

 - Please talk to your family – let YOUR wishes be known – April 16 is designated as National Healthcare Decision Day.
 This is a day to start the conversation – decide who will speak for you when you are not able!
-But don’t wait until the, start the conversation now – it’s one of the most loving things you can do!
+But don’t wait until then, start the conversation now – it’s one of the most loving things you can do!
 You can learn more about advanced directives here.

 I could go on and on about this topic – I am very passionate about it.
 But, I write this with a sad heart tonight as my dear friend sits by her father’s side in hospice.
 Thankfully, they were brave.
 They had those tough conversations, but it is still not easy saying good bye.
 However, some of the pain is blunted knowing they honored their father’s wishes – they had the conversation.
 To some extent, I think they even talked about topics like funeral advice and as hard as those conversations are, it’s best to have them whilst it is still possible.